+E

 ACCOUNTS & FINANCE

 Run the numbers

 It is important to understand your financial position at all times.
 Use our finance and accounts guide to help build your knowledge.

-BDO

-NOTES

-Carl Gardner Head of BDODrive Services

-"Used well, finance and accounting technology gives you ready access to current and relevant financial and performance data so you can make informed decisions.
+NOTES "Used well, finance and accounting technology gives you ready access to current and relevant financial and performance data so you can make informed decisions.
 A user friendly application, such as Xero, will spotlight your financial position.
 All you need to do is make sure it's kept up to date." bdo.gg